Tai Chi Classes and Retreats

-Sue Hix and Ray Pawlett use Yang style Tai Chi and various styles of Qi Gong. which are tailored to the individual or group so are suitable for all abilities and personal development aims.
+Sue Hix and Ray Pawlett use Yang style Tai Chi which is tailored to the individual or group so are suitable for all abilities and personal development aims.

 The video below features Sue Hix ‘As graceful as dance, as deadly as martial art!’

 What are the benefits of Tai Chi?